csruiliu/QFewShot/few-shot/README.md

 The following modifications have been added on top of the original model:

-+ We applied qtensor into the model and replace the ....
++ We applied qtensor into the model and replace the Euclidean metric with our quantum inner product.

 + We added miniImagenet data for benchmarking